Worldview

 • popular contemporary acronym VABE, stands for 'Values Assumptions Beliefs Expectations' and relates to what is called worldview.
 It describes the values, assumptions, beliefs and expectations that develop within people as a result of their upbringing, education, work experiences and hundreds of other life experiences.
 It is used oa in psychology, leadership, coaching, etc.

-• key elements that are central to worldview debates (see also Schema FMC00.275)
+• key elements that are central to worldview debates: see Schema FMC00.275)

 • angles of perspective